 little money to make a profit, but if you set your starting bids too high,

-you won't get many -of even any bids.
+you won't get many -or even any bids.

-I have learned that if you are selling a product that is in reasonable
+I have learned if you are selling a product that is in reasonable

 demand, take attractive photos, write a good description and a keyword rich